CountBricks: Cost of Carbon Monoxide in Residential Builds

 How CountBricks Calculates Your Exact Numbers

-1. Start a real-time voice session on the CountBricks mobile app.
+1. Start a voice session on the CountBricks app.

-3. The AI engine performs an instant blueprint takeoff or imports your PDF plans.
+3. The AI engine performs a blueprint takeoff.

-5. A branded proposal with device counts, labor hours, and cost of carbon monoxide protection appears in under 60 seconds.
+5. A proposal with costs appears in under 60 seconds.

 Lifecycle Cost: More Than the First Invoice

-While initial installation costs dominate the conversation, savvy builders know lifetime value matters just as much.
-A $90 smart detector with a 10-year sealed battery equates to $9 per year, whereas a $35 plug-in model with annual battery changes can climb to $115 over the same decade.
-CountBricks includes maintenance schedules and replacement forecasts directly in the estimate, enabling informed decisions.
+Consider lifetime costs.
+A $90 smart detector with a 10-year battery costs $9 per year, while a $35 model can cost $115 over a decade.
+CountBricks includes maintenance schedules in estimates.

 Case Snapshot: Lakewood Custom Home